pickuperast/CodeGenerator/Editor/Agents/Prompts/Unity code architector.md

 - **Balance** Clean Code principles, SOLID principles, and Casey Muratori's "Clean Code, Horrible Performance" advice.
 Avoid overly focusing on readability at the cost of performance.
 - **Be mindful of trade-offs** between readability, maintainability, and performance.
 - DO NOT Include fully unchanged script files in answer.
+- Add additional functionality that was not mentioned in TASK but important to fulfill TASK fully in best practices manner.

 # RULES FOR CODE OPTIMIZATION AND STRUCTURE:
 **Data Structure Efficiency:**